A Markov Chain Algorithm for Compression in Self-Organizing Particle Systems: Algorithms for Compression

-We next show the carefully-defined moves of $\M$ suffice to move from any configuration $\sigma$ to any other configuration $\tau$, necessary for showing $\M$ is ergodic and thus has a unique stationary distribution.
-We emphasize the details of this proof are far from trivial, and occupy the next ten pages.
-Figure~\ref{fig:jumps_only} illustrates one difficulty.
-It depicts a particle configuration for which there exist no valid moves satisfying Property 1; the only valid moves satisfy Property 2.
-Thus if moves satisfying Property 2 are not included, the state space of $\M$ is not connected.
+We note the details of these proofs have been substantially simplified and clarified from the originally published conference version of these results~\cite{Cannon2016}, where the proof of ergodicity required over 10 pages of detailed analysis.
+Fig.~\ref{fig:jumps_only} illustrates one difficulty.
+It depicts a hole-free particle configuration for which there exist no valid moves satisfying Property~\ref{prop:1}; the only valid moves satisfy Property~\ref{prop:2}.
+Thus if moves satisfying Property~\ref{prop:2} are not included, neither $\Omega$ nor $\Ohf$ is connected.

-Our approach relies critically on moves satisfying Property~2.
-At a high level, we prove for any configuration~$\sigma$ there exists a sequence of valid particle moves transforming~$\sigma$ into a straight line, and then prove $\M$ is reversible, implying for any other configuration $\tau$ there exists a sequence of valid particle moves transforming that straight line into~$\tau$.
+At a high level, we prove that for any configuration $\sigma$ there exists a sequence of valid particle moves transforming $\sigma$ into a straight line.
+Since a straight line is hole-free, this shows that from any initial configuration in $\Omega$, there exists a sequence of moves with non-zero probability reaching $\Ohf$, as desired.
+We then prove any moves of $\M$ among states of $\Ohf$ are reversible, which implies that for any $\tau \in \Ohf$ there exists a sequence of valid particle moves transforming a straight line into $\tau$.
+Altogether, this shows for any $\sigma,\tau \in \Ohf$ there exists a sequence of valid moves (within $\Ohf$) transforming any $\sigma$ into any $\tau$, as required for ergodicity.